zamith/zamith.github.com/source/_posts/2014-07-10-rust-vs-ruby.markdown

 dynamic versus strong typing duality you are probably already aware of.

-Even though Rust relies strongly on types, it does have a very good ability to infer them, as you can see when the `monsters` variable is assigned on line X.
+Even though Rust relies strongly on types, it does have a very good ability to infer them, as you can see when the `monsters` variable is assigned on line 52.

 Another thing you don't have with Rust are classes, the way to get something close to a class is to have a `struct`, which defines a set of variables, a